adashrod/MkvScanner/README.md

 ~~~~

 `metadata` now contains a list of the tracks found in the mkv file.
 Each track object (in `metadata.getTracks()`) contains information about the track, such as:
-- name, plaintext label, if it has one
+- name: plaintext label, if it has one
-- format name (AC-3, H-264, PGS, etc)
+- format name: (AC-3, H-264, PGS, etc)
-- format type (Audio, Video, Subtitles, Chapters)
+- format type: (Audio, Video, Subtitles, Chapters)
 - language

 ### demuxing: